tatey/translink/README.md

 South-East Queensland.
 Their website has an abundance of data with no easy way for a developer to query it.

-Translink (Program) scrapes bus routes, trips, stops and times into a relational database.
+Translink (Program) scrapes bus routes, train lines, trips, stops and times into a relational database.
-The schema is a subset of the [General Transit Feed Specification](https://developers.google.com/transit/gtfs/reference).
+The schema is a subset of the [General Transit Feed Specification](https://developers.google.com/transit/gtfs/reference) (GTFS).
 Data is sourced from the [TransLink website](http://translink.com.au/).You should be aware their data is protected by [copyright](http://translink.com.au/site-information/legal/copyright).

 Translink (Program) was created to provide data for my iOS app, [Next Stop](http://nextstop.me).
+You can support this project by grabbing a copy.

 ## Installation